com-480-data-visualization/datavis-project-2022-run/README.md

 + players.csv : players details (name).
 + ranking.csv : ranking of NBA given a day.
 + teams.csv : all teams of NBA.

+For some advanced data, we use the data from [NBA offical](https://www.nba.com/stats/) and [basketball reference](https://www.basketball-reference.com/).
+They are also uploaded in the repository.

 ### Problematic